Parikh Automata on Finite and Infinite Words: Nondeterministic Parikh Automata on Infinite Words

-As shown by Guha et al. \cite{infiniteZimmermann}, the results for common decision problems translate from the finite case to reachability PA and Büchi PA, that is, non-emptiness is $\NP$-complete, and universality (and hence inclusion and equivalence) are undecidable.
-We show that these results translate to reset PA (which are more expressive), even if we allow $\varepsilon$-transitions (which does not increase their expressiveness but our $\varepsilon$-elimination procedure constructs an equivalent reset PA of super-polynomial size).
-Hence, ($\varepsilon$-)reset PA are a powerful model that can still be used for algorithmic applications, such as the model checking problem.
+Observe that our characterization results imply that we can efficiently translate reachability-regular~PA into Büchi~PA which in turn can efficiently be translated into strong reset~PA.
+Furthermore strong reset~PA and weak reset~PA can efficiently be translated into each other by \Cref{lem:SPBAtoWPBA} and \Cref{lem:WPBAtoSPBA}.
+Hence, for showing upper bounds for these models it is sufficient to argue for reset~PA.
+However, the proof of \Cref{lem:limitToLPAReg} showing that every limit~PA recognizable $\omega$-language is a member of $\LPAReg$ constructs a number of finite word~PA that is exponentially in the dimension of the limit~PA we start with.
+Hence, we argue for limit~PA separately.
+Contrary, we can translate reachability-regular~PA efficiently into limit~PA; hence, for showing lower bounds of all newly introduced models it is sufficient to argue for reachability-regular~PA.

-The main reason for this is that the $\omega$-languages recognized by reset PA are ultimately periodic, meaning that whenever a reset PA accepts at least one infinite word, then it also accepts an infinite word of the form $uv^\omega$.
+We begin by showing that emptiness for reset~PA is $\coNP$-complete, where the upper bound even holds if we allow $\varepsilon$-transitions (which does not increase their expressiveness but our $\varepsilon$-elimination procedure constructs an equivalent reset~PA of super-polynomial size).
+Hence, reset~PA (even with $\varepsilon$-transitions) are a powerful model that can still be used for algorithmic applications.